palakgupta5060/AI-Research-Assistant-n8n/README.md

 B.Tech – Electronics & Computer Engineering

-Summer School Project – IIT Jammu
+Summer School – Generative AI & Large Language Models

+Indian Institute of Technology Jammu

 ---

-# 📄 License
+# 📜 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.

 ---

-⭐ If you found this project useful, consider giving it a **Star** on GitHub!
+⭐ If you found this project interesting, feel free to **Star** the repository!